One Pan Egg Roll in a Bowl--Keto, AIP, Paleo, Whole30

 This dish is great on its own, but we love serving it with cauliflower rice for a low-carb meal.
 Of course it's great on regular rice as well.

 You could also put this in wraps and eat it temaki style, or in gluten-free egg roll wrappers for fun (without having to roll them up perfectly, of course).
-These keto / low-carb wraps would be a lovely option too.
+These keto / low-carb wraps would be a great too.

-- Vegan: Omit the meat (obviously!) and use a vegetable broth like this one.
-Here's my Vegetable Broth Mix for a DIY option.
+• Vegan: You can make this dish vegan simply without the meat or you could add a legume of your liking and in place of the broth use a vegetable broth like this one.
+Here’s my Vegetable Broth Mix for a DIY option.
 If you choose to use a broth that contains sodium, you may want to reduce the salt in the recipe.

 Recipe Notes